Application Process to Join S.O.S.

 - Mandatory Training is held in January and during the Spring.

+For 2020, our interviews will take place virtually.
 The interviewing process consists of up to two interviews with S.O.S. members; applicants will be interviewed by current S.O.S. members and may be asked back for a second interview.
 For ease in scheduling, the form asks applicants to list the names of any current S.O.S. members whom they know.
 Our goal is to arrange interviews with people whom applicants do not yet know.
 Please allow one full hour for the interview, though the entire hour may not be needed.
 Interviews provide a casual opportunity for us to begin to get to know the applicants and for applicants to ask any questions they may have about S.O.S.

 Training is critical and thus, if an applicant cannot commit to all training sessions, she or he cannot be accepted as an S.O.S. member.